Islamic Declaration: No modernization without roots in the Qur'an

 The main idea is that the Qur'an allows modernization, but that it sets limits.
 To this end Izetbegović cited Atatürk's Turkey as a negative example of loss of Islamic roots, ending in economic stagnation, and Japan as a positive example, in which retaining most of its own culture proved compatible with modernization and economic growth.

 Clerics and modernists

 The theses considers the "Islamic renewal" to be blocked by two forces, the "clerics" and the "modernists".
-Ulama, the class of learned scholars represent a degenerate Islam, which has turned religion into form without content, while modernists intellectuals try to popularise Westernised culture which is foreign to Islam and the intimate feelings of the broad masses.
-The Muslims masses therefore, lack the leaders and ideas which would awaken them from their lethargy, and there is a tragic distinction between the intelligentsia and ordinary people.
-It sees the need as a new brand of Muslim intellectuals, reborn in their own tradition.
+Ulama, the class of learned scholars represent a degenerate Islam, which has turned religion into form without content, while modernist intellectuals try to popularise Westernised culture which is foreign to Islam and the intimate feelings of the broad masses.
+The Muslim masses therefore, lack the leaders and ideas which would awaken them from their lethargy, and there is a tragic distinction between the intelligentsia and ordinary people.
+It sees the need for a new brand of Muslim intellectuals, reborn in their own tradition.